About vintage building

 Our carpenters and cabinetmakers are professionals who do this work for the love of the trade, old buildings, and challenging and unique projects.
 We have a very skilled team, consisting of craftsmen and in-house cabinetmakers in Winchester, VA.

 Mark Brewer, University of Arkansas.
 He almost became an english teacher, but decided that he wanted to pursue a career of carpentry.
 He has been at Vintage for 23 years.
-William Boyd III, a drywaller by trade, has a wonderful eye for detail.
-Jeremy Gorman recently became our manager at Vintage Workshop.
-Don Maynor recently joined us from another cabinetmaking shop, and we are glad that he did; he brings new eyes and skills to our shop team.
+William Boyd has a wonderful eye for detail, and is able to do a myriad of tasks.
 Brian Whitehead has a background in restoring church windows, and brings that attention to detail to our field carpentry team.
-Jeremy Severn, former military, brings a quiet thoughtfulness to whatever he does with us, and is currently completing a master’s degree in archaeology.
+Jeremy Gorman and Don Maynor are our shop team, building our cabinetry and millwork needed on our field projects.
 Sarah Griffis runs our office and manages our website.
 Zach Stevens has just re-joined our team after being away for a few years working in construction management, bringing those skills back to our group.
-Stacy Chandler is skilled in operations and scheduling.

 Each of our team adds to our collective knowledge; the whole is greater than the sum of its parts.